Breeding, Facility Management, Internal Parasites and Deworming, Nutrition, Safe and Effective Cleaning

 Calcium for Dogs

 Moms need increased calcium during birth, and supplementing prevents the issues deficiencies cause.
-Signs of deficiency include moms pacing, unable to get comfortable, or lying down and getting back up multiple times.
+Signs of calcium deficiency during whelping include moms pacing, unable to get comfortable, or lying down and getting back up multiple times.
 We have encountered instances of moms chewing on puppies’ umbilical areas to the point of death.
 We recommend supplementing calcium right before whelping, and then after every other puppy is born, and have seen great success eliminating such issues.
-A fast-acting calcium gel like Breeder’s Edge Oral Cal Plus works best as it can be hard to get a mom to take tablets during whelping.
+A fast-acting calcium gel like Breeder’s Edge Oral Cal Plus Gel works best as it can be hard to get a mom to take tablets during whelping.